vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_compute.md

 #### Create VCH Wizard

 1. Expand **Advanced**.
-2. In the **Memory reservation** text box, leave the default value of 1, or optionally enter a limit of between 1 and 21153 MB.
+2. In the **Memory reservation** text box, leave the default value of 1, or optionally enter a limit of between the minimum and maximum shown.

 #### vic-machine Option

 `--memory-reservation`, `--memr`

-Specify a limit of between 1 and 21153 MB.
+Specify a limit in MB.
 If not specified, `vic-machine create` sets the reservation to 1.

 <pre>--memory-reservation 1024</pre>